csccm-iitd/NOGaP/README.md

 ## BibTex
-If you use any part our codes, please cite us at,
+If you use any part of our codes, please cite us at,
 ```
 @article{kumar2024neural,
   title={Neural Operator induced Gaussian Process framework for probabilistic solution of parametric partial differential equations},